ostis-ai/ostis-ps-lib/README.md

 [![Docs](https://img.shields.io/badge/Docs-gray?style=for-the-badge&logo=read-the-docs)](https://ostis-ai.github.io/ostis-ps-lib)
 [![Community](https://img.shields.io/badge/-Community-teal?style=for-the-badge&logo=matrix)](https://app.element.io/index.html#/room/#ostis_tech_support:matrix.org)

-This repository is a centralized storage for the components of problem-solver for systems made with the [OSTIS Technology](https://github.com/ostis-ai).
+This repository is a centralized storage for the components of knowledge base and problem solver for systems made with the [OSTIS Technology](https://github.com/ostis-ai).

-ostis-ps-lib is a collection of reusable components and libraries designed to facilitate the development of problem-solvers of systems in the OSTIS Technology.
+ostis-ps-lib is a collection of reusable components and libraries designed to facilitate the development of knowledge bases and problem solvers of systems in the OSTIS Technology.
 The repository is organized into several modules, each with its own set of functionalities and responsibilities.

 It contains the following components: